Customer Services

 Eligibility

 1. A candidate who is fully prepared for assessment will be eligible for special consideration if: (a) performance in a component is affected by circumstances beyond the control of the candidate, e.g. recent personal illness, accident, bereavement, serious disturbance during the examination (but see paragraphs 3(a) below); (b) reasonable adjustments which were made in respect of a permanent or long-term disability proved inappropriate or inadequate.
-2. A candidate will not be eligible for special consideration if: (a) any part of the examination is missed due to personal arrangements including holidays or unauthorised absence from any examination component; (b) no evidence is supplied by the centre that the candidate had been affected at the time of the examination by a particular condition e.g. chronic hay fever.
-3. Candidates, either individually or as groups, will not be eligible for special consideration if: (a) preparation for a component is affected by difficulties during the course of study e.g. disturbances through building work, lack of proper facilities, changes in or shortages of staff, industrial disputes; (b) the effect on the final assessment cannot be reliably quantified by the awarding body.
+2. A candidate will not be eligible for special consideration if: (a) any part of the examination is missed due to personal arrangements including holidays or unauthorised absence from any examination component; (b) no evidence is supplied by the teacher/centre that the candidate had been affected at the time of the examination by a particular condition e.g. chronic hay fever.
+3. Candidates, either individually or as groups, will not be eligible for special consideration if: ((a) preparation for a component is affected by difficulties during the course of study e.g. disturbances through building work, lack of proper facilities, changes in or shortages of staff, industrial disputes; (b) the effect on the final assessment cannot be reliably quantified by GQAL.

 How To Apply

-The centre is responsible for discussing the possible need for special consideration with the examiner/assessor before the examination starts.
+The teacher/centre is responsible for discussing the possible need for special consideration with the examiner/assessor before the examination starts.
 The examiner/assessor and centre must be satisfied beyond all reasonable doubt that the case of an individual candidate is genuine.
 The examiner/assessor will notify GQAL (if possible before the examination starts) the examiner/assessor will send GQAL a confidential written report about the circumstances.
 The centre must submit a letter requesting special consideration to GQAL as soon as possible after the examination and not later than 2 days after the date of the examination.
 This letter must provide medical or other appropriate evidence to support the request.

 Submitting Applications